alxyuu/ember-stream/README.md

 This is an alias to the main Rx library, so that any object using the streamService has direct access to the native Reactive functionality.

-##### .createStream( func )
+##### .create( streamName, subscribe )

-Create an observable stream from a function definition.
-This currently just wraps *Rx.Observable.create()*, but in the future will support additional Ember-friendly patterns.
+Create and register an observable stream from a subscribe function definition.

+##### .destroy( streamName )

+Destroy a registered observable stream from the service.

-##### .findStream( streamName )
+##### .find( streamName )

-Lookup and return a named stream registered on the streamService.
+Lookup a stream by its registered name, and receive a promise that is fulfilled whenever the matching stream is registered.

-##### .registerStream( streamName, stream )
+##### .register( streamNameOrHash, stream )

-Register an observable stream to a referenceable name.
-Any observers that are awaiting subscription to this stream will be subscribed at this point.

-##### .registerStreams( streamsObject )
+Register a stream, or streams, to the service, in one of two formats:

+- Pass in a string value and a stream instance to register a single stream
-Register multiple streams to their own names.
-The `streamsObject` is a key-value hash, where each key is the stream name, and each value is the stream instance.
+- Pass in a key-value hash, where each key is a stream name and each value its stream instance

-##### .subscribeTo( streamName, observerOrOnNext, onError, onCompleted )
+##### .subscribe( streamName, onNext, onError, onCompleted )

-Attempt to subscribe an observer or series of callbacks to an observable stream.

-If a stream is registered with the `streamName`, then the subscription is setup and an object is returned.
+Set up a subscription to a stream named with `streamName`, using the given handler functions.

-If no observer is registered with the `streamName`, then the subscription will be deferred until the stream is registered, and a promise is returned.

-There are two ways to call this method:

-- Pass in the `streamName` and at least one callback function
-- Pass in the `streamName` and an Rx.Observer object

-##### .unregisterStream( streamName )

-Remove the named reference to the stream registered to `streamName`.

-##### .unregisterStreams( streamNames )

-Unregister multiple streams by passing in their names in an array `streamNames`.

 ## Installation